 Are there internship opportunities?

 The Department allows MA students to intern for credit, and it hosts an active internship database accessible only to MCC students.
-Because we do not consider our master's program to be pre-professional in nature, an internship is neither a requirement nor a critical component of your academic trajectory.
-That said, those interested in the media industry often like to supplement their academic research with internships while in NYC.
+Because we do not consider our master's as a pre-professional program, an internship is neither a requirement nor a critical component of your academic trajectory.

 Can I enroll as a part-time student?

 Yes.
 Approximately 30% of our students are enrolled part-time.
 Our graduate courses are offered throughout the day and into the early evening (4:55-7:05 pm).
 Please note that students who can only take courses after 6 pm are unable to complete the degree.